NoobGoober/WobblyModUtility/README.md

 # Usage
 1. Download and launch the program
 2. On the to bar, select choose path and navigate to your installation of Wobbly Life (This will be saved for the future)
-3. Select the mods you want to use ("Core" is required for mods to work)
+3. Select the mods you want to use (Select none to just install the modding framework to your game)
 4. Press "Install / Update".
 You can check the status in the bottom left
 5. Launch wobbly life as usual, it is recommended to quit and relaunch a couple of times for mods to work properly
 6. Enjoy your modded Wobbly Life experience!